 Another option is to visit Mount Nebo, which is a short drive away.
 It offers an incredible panoramic view of the Holy Land, including the Dead Sea and Jericho and Jerusalem in Israel.
 Both Christianity and Islam can trace the beginnings of their religions to this land, making it a hugely significant location.

 A fifteen minute or so drive into the mountains takes you to the Dead Sea Panorama Complex, offering a scenic restaurant as well as the Dead Sea museum.
 Although not huge, it provides an interesting insight into the geology, ecology and history of the area.

-Wherever you drive in the Dead Sea, you’ll be guaranteed a phenomenally scenic drive, and for that alone, it’s worth leaving your hotel.
+Every single drive near the Dead Sea is basically guaranteed to be a phenomenally scenic drive.
+For that alone, it’s worth leaving your hotel.